 Livescribe's management team has significant consumer hardware and software experience and includes key executives from HP, LeapFrog, Palm, Apple and IBM.
 Livescribe is a privately held company with initial funding from VantagePoint Venture Partners.

-Chairman and Chief Executive Officer
+Gilles BouchardChairman & Chief Executive Officer

-Prior to HP, Gilles served as a research engineer at IBM Watson Laboratories and at the University of California, Berkeley.
+Prior to HP, Gilles served as a researcher at the IBM Watson Laboratories, earning the prestigious “IBM Outstanding Technical Achievement Award.”

-A native of Paris, France, Gilles is an avid cyclist, diver, climber and skier with a certification as a backcountry ski guide.
+A native of Paris, France, Gilles is an avid cyclist, equestrian, climber and skier with a certification as a backcountry ski guide.
 Gilles and his wife Elizabeth have been active supporters of the CMTA, a non-profit organization dedicated to finding a cure for the neuro-muscular condition called Charcot-Marie-Tooth.

 He holds an MS in mechanical engineering from UC Berkeley and a BS in engineering from Ecole Centrale de Lyon, France.

 Brett has dedicated more than 30 years pursuing his passion in the software development and hardware industries.
 With 21 years at Apple™ under his belt, Brett brings a diverse range of technical and managerial skills to Livescribe’s engineering department.
 Most recently, Brett served as Apple’s senior director of networking and kernel technologies.
 In this role, he was responsible for the direction, creation and implementation of the common operating system technologies shared across all Apple products and platforms, including the Apple iPad®, iPhone® and iPod®.